caoting-dotcom/multiBranchModel/README.md

 Then, in docker:

 ```
-python run_pipeline.py --configs /data/pixel
+python run_pipeline.py --configs /data/pixel/ [--num_threads 2 --core_affinity c0]
 ```

 This script will automatically generate the model for the yaml configs in /data and profile the models on the Android device.
-The execution can consume over 30 mins.
+The execution can consume over 30 mins. `--num_threads 2 --core_affinity c0` is needed for device similar with Pixel6 (with two big cores).

 If you see this on terminal: